kstenerud/concise-encoding/cbe-specification.md

 Array and String Types
 ----------------------

 An array is a contiguous sequence of identically sized elements, stored in length delimited chunks.
-The [array type](#supported-array-types) determines the size of each element and how the data is to be interpreted.
+The [array type](#array-encoded-types) determines the size of each element and how the data is to be interpreted.
 [String types](ce-structure.md#string-types) are implemented as arrays with an element size of 1 byte.

 ### Array Elements

-Array elements have a fixed type and size, determined by the [array type](#supported-array-types).
-Length fields in array chunks represent the number of *elements*, so for example a uint32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element), and a bit array chunk of length 10 would contain 2 bytes of array data (10 elements, 8 elements per byte, padded to an 8-bit boundary).
+Array elements have a fixed type and size, determined by the [array type](#array-encoded-types).
+Length fields in array chunks represent the number of *elements*, so for example a uint32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element), and a bit array chunk of length 10 would contain 2 bytes of array data (10 elements, 8 elements per byte, zero-padded to an 8-bit boundary).

 ### Array Forms